• Skip to main content

 • makes up whole sentences entirely.

 I’ve used this process in transcribing my research finds.
 The transcription errors become worse as an article’s length grows.
-I’ve learned
+I’ve learned to break up long columns of text when I’m transcribing newspaper articles.

 With over 26 years’ worth of words to transcribe, this project will definitely take a while!
 I keep this quote from Leo Tolstoy in mind: